rungene/hello-rungene/readme.txt

-In this project we practice how to use Git and Github through a series of challeges.
+In this project we practice how to use Git and Github through a series of challenges.